 PGR's - Best Practice

-As well as its value for holding back crops that are close to being ready for marketing, a light ‘toning’ application just before despatch will help to harden quickly-grown plants in spring, says consultant Chris Need.
-“It will help them tolerate conditions in the supply chain,” he says.
 Small, frequent applications of plant growth regulators are often the best way to fine-tune crop growth according to conditions.
-Bonzi’s label, for example, allows a range of rates and spray intervals depending on the crop and on the effect you need.
+Bonzi’s label, for example, allows a range of rates and spray intervals depending on the crop and the effect you need.

-It’s also important to take into account what other treatments the crop has received, such as certain triazole fungicides which can retard growth as a side-effect.
+It’s also important to take into account what other treatments the crop has received.
+Applications of certain triazole fungicides, for instance, can retard growth as a side-effect.

-“Attention to spray volume is vital,” points out Mr Need.
-“Be aware that differences in volume can impact on the effect: a light mist of Bonzi would be enough for a ‘toning’ application, for instance, while a heavier spray would give a different result.”
+Differences in volumes can also impact on the effect: a light mist of Bonzi is enough for that ‘toning’ application before marketing, for instance, while a heavier spray would give more growth control.